skotz/volcanoes/README.md

 # Volcanoes
-This is a prototype for a new board game concept.
+This is a prototype for a new board game concept being designed by Simon Dorfman.

 ![Board Concept](Concept/board.png)